Paombong: Healthcare

 There is one hospital operating in Paombong and a main rural health care center unit.
 The San Pascual Baylon Maternity Hospital, situated at Barangay Santo Niño that offers secondary healthcare services.
 And the main rural health care center is one of the district rural health center owned and controlled by the Provincial Government of Bulacan.
 It offers primary healthcare services which also includes laboratory and dental and maternity services.

 Government

+Local government

 Just as the national government, the municipal government is divided into three branches: executive, legislative and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branch.

 The executive branch is composed of the mayor and the barangay captain for the barangays.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the Town hall.
 The Sanguniang Bayan is the center of legislation.

-Municipal officials
+Elected officials

 The following officials were elected on May 9, 2022, to serve a three-year term.